-- Have students take home Activity Page 10.3 to complete for homework. - Have students finish drafting the first body paragraph of their cause-andeffect essay.
+- Have students complete Take-Home Page 10.1 for homework. - Have students finish drafting the first body paragraph of their cause and effect essay.
 Remind students to take home Activity Page 5.3 to use as a guide as they write.